- Add shards.

 * | select count(1) as pv , date_trunc('hour',__time__) as time group by time * | select count(1) as pv , from_unixtime(__time__-__time__%3600) as time group by __time__-__time__%3600

-Retrieve required columns in SQL and do not read all columns if possible
+- Retrieve only required columns in the SQL statement and avoid reading all columns

 Fast: * | select userid, arbitrary(username), count(1)groupby userid Slow: * | select userid, username, count(1)groupby userid,username